mekstuff/mektemplates/README.md

-Templates used to developer.
-Used by mektemplatescli
+Templates used locally by mektemplates cli.